Team Policies Effective September 1, 2014

 Swim Team Fundraiser:

 Families of Swim Team are NOT required to participate in fundraising efforts during the year.
-Generally speaking, the Swim Team in Grand Terrace hold one Swim-O-Thon every year.
+Generally speaking, Victory Aquatics in San Bernardino hold one Swim-O-Thon every year.
 Money raised at the Swim-O-Thon is used mostly to purchase training equipment for our swimmers.

 At Swim Meets